abetusk/iao/vadfad/README.md

 To the extent possible, the source code is dedicated to the public domain (CC0) and can be used for any purpose, even commercial, by anyone.
 All third party libraries used are libre/free.
 Please check individual files for their respective licenses.

+The price of this NFT tailored to be approximately $0.25 United States dollars (USD).
+For the price of playing a typical 1980s video game arcade, anyone can mint this NFT.

+The video game arcade industry helped create video game empires, drive the adoption of home video consoles and the use of personal computers.
+NFTs have the potential to drive innovation in other markets that aren't well understood or explored yet.

 This work hopes to add to the conversation about examining the reality of the ecosystem that we've developed around digital goods and intellectual property.

 Tags
 ---

-minimal, generative, 8-bit, coin-op, arcade, 80s, retro, nostalgia, game, pfp
+minimal, generative, 8-bit, coin-op, arcade, 1980s, retro, video game, nostalgia, pfp

 Statement
 ---